Everything Will Be Alright in the End: Critical reception

-According to Metacritic, Everything Will Be Alright in the End has received an aggregated score of 77/100 based on 33 reviews, indicating "generally favorable reviews".
 Stephen Thomas Erlewine at AllMusic states "there's a sense that Weezer made another record of massive, hooky rock not only because that's what the fans want but because they know it's what they do best", citing songs like "The British Are Coming", "Ain't Got Nobody", "Cleopatra" and "Go Away".
 Scott Heisel of Alternative Press comments that it "might not be the best Weezer album, but most definitely is the perfect Weezer album, at least right now."
 Heisel points out risks on the album, such as 5/4 to 4/4 time signature shifts heard on "Cleopatra" that eventually feels "right at home".
 At Billboard, Jillian Mapes declares it the best Weezer album since Maladroit, stating "A handful of tracks strewn with cheesy metaphors shows the impersonality that mars Cuomo's post-Pinkerton songwriting, despite some redeeming musical qualities that reaffirm Weezer as a purveyor of feedback and fuzz."

 Consequence of Sound writer Dan Caffrey notes that "Everything Will Be Alright in the End doesn't just transport us to Weezer's younger days — it ushers us into their future.
 And for the first time in a while, it's looking pretty bright."
 Mischa Pearlman at NME declares "It's no Pinkerton, but Weezer, finally, are back on track."
 Pearlman considers "Foolish Father", "Lonely Girl", "Go Away" and "The Futurescope Trilogy" suite to be great tracks.
 Caryn Ganz of Rolling Stone comments that "the spirit of reconciliation is strong on Everything Will Be Alright in the End."
 Ganz also notes "The tracks devoted to Weezer's bond with their listeners are the most tormented and theatrical".
 Sputnikmusic reviewer Adam Thomas describes it as a "return to form", explaining that "a whimsical soundscape of 90's fuzz and the cheesy late 70's arena rock guitar harmonies that made Weezer both so cool and horribly uncool at the start of their career."
 Rock Sounds David McLaughlin rated the album a 7/10, declaring it to give the band's first two albums a "good go".
 McLaughlin concluded with that the album "feels like a cohesive, artfully crafted whole."

 The album appeared on several annual "best-of" lists in 2014.
 Rolling Stone named the album the fourteenth best of the year, praising the band for "rediscovering the art of the three-minute girl jam", while also expanding the group's sound.
 Robin Hilton called it "the record of the year", while Alternative Press labeled it the seventh essential album of the year.
 The album was included at number 41 on Rock Sounds "Top 50 Albums of the Year" list.
 The album was included at number 9 on Kerrang!s "The Top 50 Rock Albums Of 2014" list.